-It is closely related to the point above.
-Land grabbing is when land, traditionally owned or farmed by families or groups or communities, is taken away from them by large investors or influential government officials.
+This is closely related to the above point.
+Land grabbing is when land, traditionally owned or farmed by families or groups, or communities, is taken away from them by large investors or influential government officials.

-Conflicts, wars and violence impact food production and supplies.
-In most countries where civil war has been prevalent over the years, food insecurity is very high.
+Conflicts, wars, and violence impact food production and supplies.
+Food insecurity is very high in most countries where civil war has been prevalent.

 4. Unfair Trade Rules

-The ways in which large corporations do business with local food producers are largely unfair and do not reward farmers for the worth of their labor or produce.
+How large corporations do business with local food producers is largely unfair and does not reward farmers for the worth of their labor or produce.

-Better-resourced farmers could get food supply contracts, but small-scale farmers will often work as labor on contracted farms.
-Such practices contribute further to food insecurity, especially to the small-scale farmers and those who are not financially stable.
+Better-resourced farmers get food supply contracts, but small-scale farmers often work as laborers on contracted farms.
+Such practices contribute further to food insecurity for farmers that are not financially stable.

 5. Fast-paced Population Growth

-Agrofuels are produced from plants like corn and sugar cane.
-Producing such biofuels is emerging as a response to tackling climate change.
+Agrofuels are produced from plants like corn and sugar cane, such biofuels are emerging as a response to tackling climate change.
 Unfortunately, farms will be diverted into growing such plants and crops for biofuels, decreasing the number of grains available for food.

 This also drives up the prices of such grains.
 The growing demand for biofuels is also responsible for the increase in deforestation in countries such as Malaysia and Indonesia, further threatening food security.
-The reason for this is because deforestation results in cleared lands and climate change, which as a result, causes flooding and adverse weather, thereby destroying crops.
+This is because deforestation results in cleared lands and climate change, which causes flooding and adverse weather, thereby destroying crops.

 7. Natural Disasters

-Drought, floods, typhoons, cyclones and other natural disasters can wipe out an entire harvest or destroy crops.
-This is devastating most especially to rural communities and families, who generally rely on such harvests and staple small-scale farming for their daily food.
+Drought, floods, typhoons, cyclones, and other natural disasters can wipe out an entire harvest or destroy crops.
+This is devastating, especially to rural communities and families, who rely on such harvests and small-scale staple farming for daily food.